 Role play: Making Polite Requests

 This is a fun conversation class to help students with language for making, accepting and rejecting polite requests in work or home situations.
-Here is the link to the handout.
+Download the handout here:

 Start by asking students the following:

 Have you ever asked for a pay rise?

 Have you ever asked for time off?

 When was the last time you asked for permission for something?
 What was it?
 How did you ask?

 First have students brainstorm language of polite requests, then go over the language in the handout.

 I was wondering if it would be possible to…….